jdbrewer/python-log-analyzer/README.md

 # Python Log Analyzer

-A powerful log analysis tool with both command-line and web interface capabilities for processing, analyzing, and visualizing log files.
+A log analysis tool with both command-line and web interface capabilities for processing, analyzing, and visualizing log files.

 ## Features